This course combines a degree with a qualification to teach (QTS). We are currently judged as 'Outstanding' by Ofsted.

 Your school experience will be with Key Stage 1 and Key Stage 2.
 Placements are organised by us to ensure that you receive the appropriate level of support.
+These placements could be close to the university or close to where you live, but you may be required to travel up to an hour each way.
 We promote international links and there are opportunities to study abroad during the course.

 You will be supported by a passionate and caring team of experienced tutors who strive for excellence in the theory and practice of teaching.
 By studying with us fantastic resources and support systems will be available to you throughout your degree.